amethyst/website/src/content/blog/twia-13.md

 Two big RFCs have been added this week.
 They are both very general and depend on all the valuable input we get from the community.
-Thank you for all the input!
+Thank you for all the help!

 ### UI RFC

-[Jojolepro][joj] wrote up a really big PR listing all kinds of use cases for UI.
+[Jojolepro][joj] wrote up a really big issue listing all kinds of use cases for UI.
 The current UI implementation of Amethyst is very basic and only suitable for simple interfaces.